-As the practitioner certifying the transaction, you are responsible for taking all steps necessary to verify a client’s identity and, where applicable, seek further evidence and make further enquiries.
+As the practitioner certifying the transaction, you are responsible for taking all reasonable steps to verify a client’s identity and, where applicable, seek further evidence and make further enquiries.

 You need to prepare an A&I form and have it signed by your client before you certify the dealing.

-It’s easy to complete an A&I in Landonline, as part of your dealing, or you can download A&I templates from the NZ Law Society (NZLS) website – you can customise the templates to suit your firm’s needs using the A&I forms generated in Landonline for your transaction minimises duplication errors.
+It’s easy to complete an A&I in Landonline, as part of your dealing, or you can download A&I templates from the NZ Law Society's Property Law Section website.
+You can customise the templates to suit your firm’s needs using the A&I forms generated in Landonline for your transaction minimises duplication errors.

-There are 3 types of form, so make sure you use the form that is suited to your client(s):
+There are 3 types of form, so make sure you use the form that is required to your client(s):

 - Private Individual

 - Private Corporate (e.g. a non-publicly listed company or an incorporated society etc)

 - Public Corporate (e.g. a publicly listed company, territorial authority or government department).

 Before you can submit an e-dealing transfer, lease or mortgage of land which is or could be Māori land, you must give certifications that either:

 - any statutory provisions specified by the RGL relating to Māori Freehold Land have been complied with, or